SerenityOS/jakt/README.md

 The intention is that generics use traits to limit what is passed into a generic parameter, and also to grant that variable more capabilities in the body.
 It's not really intended to do vtable types of things (for that, just use a subclass)

+## Safety analysis

+**(Not yet implemented)**

+To keep things safe, there are a few kinds of analysis we'd like to do (non-exhaustive):

+* Preventing overlapping of method calls that would collide with each other.
+For example, creating an iterator over a container, and while that's live, resizing the container
+* Using and manipulating raw pointers
+* Calling out to C code that may have side effects

 ## Error handling

 **(Not yet implemented)**